Censorship: Eastern Bloc

 Strict censorship existed in the Eastern Bloc.
 Throughout the bloc, the various ministries of culture held a tight rein on their writers.
 Cultural products there reflected the propaganda needs of the state.
 Party-approved censors exercised strict control in the early years.
 In the Stalinist period, even the weather forecasts were changed if they suggested that the sun might not shine on May Day.
 Under Nicolae Ceauşescu in Romania, weather reports were doctored so that the temperatures were not seen to rise above or fall below the levels which dictated that work must stop.

-Possession and use of copying machines was tightly controlled in order to hinder production and distribution of samizdat, illegal self-published books and magazines.
+Possession and use of copying machines was tightly controlled in order to hinder the production and distribution of samizdat, illegal self-published books and magazines.
 Possession of even a single samizdat manuscript such as a book by Andrei Sinyavsky was a serious crime which might involve a visit from the KGB.
 Another outlet for works which did not find favor with the authorities was publishing abroad.